usman011-design/web-task/README.md

 Web layout created.
 Simple layout including six sections.
 Developed using ReactJS.
 Where you will find a strong layout of web app.
 Fully responsive and integrated with json file.
 Api Fetching and getting Data from Api.
 You will learn alot.
+Code is in Master branch.